Hero Image

 Storage Location Verification

-Analysis of storage systems to confirm that sensitive data is stored within the required geographic boundaries as per regulations.
+Assessment of storage infrastructure to confirm that regulated data resides within required geographic boundaries.

 Access Control Review

-Evaluation of access controls to ensure that only authorized personnel and systems can access localized data, reducing the risk of unauthorized exposure.
+Evaluation of access policies to ensure only authorized users and systems can interact with localized data.

 Compliance Gap Analysis